Mediation (Marxist theory and media studies): The propaganda model

-This model focuses mainly on “structural factors” of the mass media, including “ownership and control, dependence on other major funding sources (such as, advertisers), and mutual interests and relationships between the media and those who make the news and have the power to define it and explain what it means” (xi).
+This model focuses mainly on "structural factors" of the mass media, including "ownership and control, dependence on other major funding sources (such as advertisers), and mutual interests and relationships between the media and those who make the news and have the power to define it and explain what it means".
 Though the influence on media studies remains, later thinkers have criticized this emphasis on structure over agency, because it neglects the ability of audiences of this media to question the prevailing notions represented.

-The media’s audience: Incorporation and Excorporation
+The media's audience: Incorporation and Excorporation

 Thinkers such as John Fiske have looked at how audiences use popular media to get their own enjoyment from them, claiming, in a diametrically opposed fashion to much other media theory, that popular media, and thus the popular culture they are both part of and help create, can actually be progressive as audiences struggle to use these media for their own individual purposes, and the media then shift to accommodate these purposes.

-For Fiske this happens through a process of what he calls “incorporation and excorporation,” a process by which social meanings are mediated by the dominant and subordinate members of a society in an ongoing struggle.
-In this way, excorporation, is “the process by which the subordinates make their own culture out of the resources and commodities provided by the dominant system, and this is central to popular culture, for in an industrial society the only resources from which the subordinate can make their own subcultures are those provided by the system that subordinates them” (15).
-Incorporation, on the other hand, is a kind of “containment” used by the dominant system, or a “process of adopting the signs of resistance [that] incorporates them into the dominant system and thus attempts to rob them of any oppositional meanings” (18).
+For Fiske this happens through a process of what he calls "incorporation and excorporation", a process by which social meanings are mediated by the dominant and subordinate members of a society in an ongoing struggle.
+In this way, excorporation, is "the process by which the subordinates make their own culture out of the resources and commodities provided by the dominant system, and this is central to popular culture, for in an industrial society the only resources from which the subordinate can make their own subcultures are those provided by the system that subordinates them". (p.
+15).
+Incorporation, on the other hand, is a kind of "containment" used by the dominant system, or a "process of adopting the signs of resistance [that] incorporates them into the dominant system and thus attempts to rob them of any oppositional meanings".

 These ideas have affected many thinkers after Fiske, but he has also been critiqued as being too utopian, and as not providing enough agency for the audiences he describes.
-If the only available agency for audiences are their mediation of those values “provided by the system that subordinates them,” then they will always occupy a subordinate position in relation to that system.
+If the only available agency for audiences are their mediation of those values "provided by the system that subordinates them", then they will always occupy a subordinate position in relation to that system.